melghosh/RelTopic/README.md

 #### Source Code
 The source code is composed of seven main files:

-* AssignInstances: assign the named entities as instances of Wikidata classes.
+* **AssignInstances**: assign the named entities as instances of Wikidata classes.
 The inputs are the `XML` files and the outputs are `CSV` files located in `/Data-Articles/csv`.

-* OntologyConstruction: define a set of SPARQL queries to build topic ontologies.
+* **OntologyConstruction**: define a set of SPARQL queries to build topic ontologies.
 The building process is composed of three main phases: 1) construct the hierarchical structure; 2) construct the non-hierarchical structure; 3) enrich the hierarchy of the ontology.

-* OntologyConstructionApplication: apply the ontology development in the context of old press articles specifically the old french newspaper `Le Matin`.
+* **OntologyConstructionApplication**: apply the ontology development in the context of old press articles specifically the old french newspaper `Le Matin`.
 The inputs are the `CSV` files and the output is an OWL ontology (e.g., Topic-OPA.owl) located in `/ontology/`.

-* TopicOntology: implement the topic ontology and add the instances.
+* **TopicOntology**: implement the topic ontology and add the instances.

-* OntologyDirectedGraph: transform the topic ontology into a directed weighted graph.
-The semantic relatedness measure RelTopic is defined based on this graph.
+* **OntologyDirectedGraph**: transform the topic ontology into a directed weighted graph.
+The semantic relatedness measure RelTopic is defined based on ontology graph.

-* TopicLabeling: define the topic labeling process using RelTopic and Topic-OPA.
+* **TopicLabeling**: define the topic labeling process using RelTopic and Topic-OPA.
 The output is the topic labeling results located in `/labeling-results/csv/`.

-* Main: excute the complete process (i.e., assignment of instances, ontology construction, and topic labeling).
+* **Main**: excute the complete process (i.e., assignment of instances, ontology construction, and topic labeling).
 To test our approach and verify the obtained results, execute `TopicLabeling`.

 #### Labeling Results